-We are a community school that provides an aspirational learning environment for all our students, regardless of their specific needs.
+At Langdon Park our vision as a faculty is to provide an aspirational learning environment for all our students, regardless of their specific needs.
 We are committed to enabling all our students to achieve their full academic potential and to develop into an independent and confident member of society.